Wilfred/deadgrep/docs/ALTERNATIVES.md

 ![screenshot](./socyl_screenshot.png)

-Socyl is also based on `compilation-mode`, and does not group results by file.
-As it's generic, users must specify a search backend, as well as specifying the directory on every invocation.
+Socyl is also based on `compilation-mode`, and does not group results by file AFAICS.
+As it's generic, users must specify a search backend, as well as specifying the directory.

+**Great for**: Using the same search UI with multiple different search tools.

 ## grep